ndrvndr/chatbot-endpoint/README.md

 ## Attribution

-This project is inspired and uses code from the following [repo](https://github.com/patrickloeber/pytorch-chatbot)
+This project is inspired and use code from the following [repo](https://github.com/patrickloeber/pytorch-chatbot)

 ## Authors